wiseodd/fast-neural-style/README.md

 * `--output-image`: path for saving the output image.
 * `--content-scale`: factor for scaling down the content image if memory is an issue (eg: value of 2 will halve the height and width of content-image)
 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.
+* `--instancenorm`: add this flag to use InstanceNorm, otherwise BatchNorm is used.

 Train model
 ```bash